top of page

 Altavista, Virginia was founded, in large part, by several members of the Lane family in 1907.

 In 1912 a small box company in town experiencing financial difficulty was purchased at auction for $500 by John Edward Lane.
 John put his 21 year old son, Edward Hudson (E.H.), in charge of the manufacturing facility even though he had no experience in the industry.
-Given the uncertain future of the little box company, instead of attaching the family’s name to the venture, it was incorporated as the Standard Red Cedar Chest Company with John as the President and Edward as the Vice President and General Manager.
-The production facility was decked-out with $50,000 worth of machinery and initially employed seven people with John acting not only as General Manager but also as the sole salesperson.
-One of the seven original employees was John’s woodworking professor from Virginia Polytechnic Institute.
+Given the uncertain future of the little box company, instead of attaching the family’s name to the venture, it was incorporated as the Standard Red Cedar Chest Company with John as the President and Edward as the General Manager.
+The production facility was decked-out with $50,000 worth of machinery and initially employed seven people with Edward acting not only as General Manager but also as the sole salesperson.
+One of the seven original employees was Edward's woodworking professor from Virginia Polytechnic Institute.
 Professor Loop ran the cabinet room.

 The Standard Red Cedar Chest company was not the only